lentzi90/kube-ops/README.md

 nfs ansible_host=192.168.10.20 ansible_port=22 ansible_user='vagrant' ansible_ssh_private_key_file='.vagrant/machines/nfs/virtualbox/private_key'
 ```

+### Operating system

-You can also choose between Ubuntu and CentOS as operating system for the nodes.
+You can choose between Ubuntu and CentOS as operating system for the nodes.
-Simply uncomment the vagrant box you want to use in `Vagrantfile`:
+Simply uncomment the vagrant box you want to use in the `Vagrantfile`:
 ```ruby
 config.vm.box = "centos/7"
 # config.vm.box = "generic/ubuntu1604"